Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

 (especially if you’re planning to use watercolors in your bullet journal)

-However, all of this is something that is not important in the beginning.
+However, since we’re talking about using a bullet journal for beginners, all of this is something that is not very important at this point.

 Over time, through testing and trying out different layouts and their designs, you’ll come to your own conclusion about what notebook works for you the best.

-As with a notebook, the same goes for pen (or a pencil).
+As with a notebook, the same goes for a pen (or a pencil).

 For a start, the one you have right now by your side will surely be sufficient enough to do the job.